papr8ka/-lwjgl-basics-wiki/OpenGL-Finger-Swipe.md

 ...
 ```

-Here is a simple 64x64 "falloff texture" which demonstrates where the fragment will sample from, based on our `weight` attribute:
+Below shows how we can sample from a 64x64 "falloff texture" to fake polygon anti-aliasing:

 ![Falloff](http://i.imgur.com/shoE48S.png)